-(Formerly Architecture 6) Prerequisite: ARC 172 with a grade of C or better.
+(Formerly Architecture 6)

+Prerequisite: ARC 172 with a grade of C or better.

 Lecture, 1 hour; laboratory, 5 hours.
 Students will develop drafting skills and fundamental understanding of buildings by preparing drawings for a wood-framed structure.
-Includes study of design principles,
+This course includes the study of design principles, topics of architecture and architects.